mmilet01/frontend-app-docker-hot-reload/README.md

-# Dockerized React Application with Hot Reloading
+# Dockerized React Application with Hot Reloading and CI

-This project demonstrates how to set up a development environment using Docker that supports hot reloading.
+This project demonstrates setting up a development environment using Docker that supports hot reloading.
 We leverage Docker's bind mounts to achieve this.
+We have different dockerfiles for development environment and prod.

 ## Project description